 - Brown sugar – While you could use a combination of white sugar and brown sugar in your blondies, I love the flavor from the all brown sugar in this recipe.
 It is molassy and nutty, giving the blondies that classic caramelized flavor.

-- Unsalted butter – Use unsalted butter instead of salted.
-The salt content in butter can vary between brands, so it’s best to use unsalted butter so you can control the amount of salt you add to the recipe.
-Melted butter makes these blondies extremely chewy and fudgy.
-I recommend melting the butter on the stove-top and pulling it from the heat as soon as it is fully melted.
+- Unsalted butter – Use unsalted butter so you can control exactly how much salt goes into the recipe.
+Melt it on the stovetop and pull it from the heat as soon as it’s fully melted.
+The melted butter makes these blondies extremely chewy and fudgy.
 You could keep going if you prefer and brown the butter for an added layer of flavor.
 See my post on how to brown butter if you’d like to try this method!

 - Egg and egg yolk – We’re using a whole large egg and the egg yolk from another large egg.
 If your egg is medium or extra large instead of a large size (50g), be sure to weigh the egg to get the appropriate amount for the recipe.
 The extra egg yolk in this recipe improves the texture and flavor of the blondies, making them even more moist and chewy.
 It’s not to be skipped!